Ukraine says it repels Russian attack as war grinds in east

 The far-right origins of the Azov Regiment have been seized on by the Kremlin as part of an effort to cast Russia's invasion as a battle against Nazi influence in Ukraine.

+The International Red Cross said this week that it has registered hundreds of fighters who left the plant as prisoners of war, as part of its role in ensuring their humane treatment under the Geneva Conventions.
+The organization revealed Friday that it has visited prisoners of war on “all sides” since the start of the fighting.
+That allows it to pass on information to families about their loved ones.

+The organization did not say how many families had been informed about their relatives or where the visits took place.

 McQuillan reported from Lviv.
-Associated Press journalists Yuras Karmanau in Lviv, Andrea Rosa in Kharkiv, and Aamer Madhani in Washington and other AP staffers around the world contributed.
+Associated Press journalists Yuras Karmanau in Lviv, Andrea Rosa in Kharkiv, Jamey Keaten in Geneva and other AP staffers around the world contributed.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine